HenrikJoreteg/joreteg.com/posts/2017/09/betting-on-the-web.md

 **6. Building apps for users on that platform:** Last but not least, without apps there is no platform.
 By making more software available to end users, we’re contributing significant value to the platforms that run our apps.

-Looking at that list, items 3–6 on that list have nothing to do with you yourself earning a return at all.
-So in addition to earning money for our time, we’re also investing significantly in:
+Looking at that list, items 3–6 on that list have nothing to do with you yourself earning a return at all but have other significant long term impacts.
+So really, in addition to getting paid for our time we’re also investing significantly in:

 - A platform
 - A community
 - A set of technologies

-I think it’s important that we ourselves recognize the value we’re bringing to those so that we can be aware of the total impact we’re having.
+We're going to come back to this.
+But recognizing that greater impact can hopefully help us make better choices about how we chose to invest our limited professional attention.

-## With investing comes *risk*
+## With all investing comes *risk*

 You can’t talk about investing without talking about risk.
-So what are some of the risks?
+So what are some of the potential risks?

 ## Are we building for the right platform?

 Platform stability is indeed A Thing™.
 Just ask a Flash developer, Windows Phone developer, or Blackberry developer.
 Platforms *can* go away.

 If we look at those three platforms, what do they have in common?
 They’re *closed* platforms.
 What I mean is there’s a single controlling interest.
 When you build for them, you’re building for a specific operating system and coding against a particular implementation as opposed to coding against a set of *open standards*.
 You could argue, that at least to some degree, Flash died because of its "closed-ness".
-Regardless of all that, one thing is clear from a risk mitigation perspective: open is better than closed.
+Regardless, one thing is clear from a risk mitigation perspective: open is better than closed.

 the Web is *incredibly* open.
 It would be quite difficult for any one entity to kill it off.